tarampampam/nod32-update-mirror/README-docker.md

 ## Notice

-Look into (and make changes?) in `./.dockerignore` before add extra files in docker container:
+Edit `./.dockerignore` before add extra files in docker container:
   - Legal keys;
-  - custom config;
+  - Custom config;
   - Etc.

 Any files will be ignored, but excluded ones.